jpoehls/zduck.com/_posts/2013/2013-07-25-tableau-via-powershell-part-1-opening-workbooks.md

 ---
-title: "Exploring Tableau Workbooks with PowerShell, Part 1: Opening Workbooks"
+title: "Tableau via PowerShell, Part 1: Opening Workbooks"
 layout: post
 categories: powershell tableau
+permalink: "2013/exploring-tableau-workbooks-with-powershell-part-1-opening-workbooks/"
 iwpost: https://www.interworks.com/blogs/jpoehls/2013/07/25/exploring-tableau-workbooks-powershell-part-1-opening-workbooks
 description: "In this mini-series I'm going to show you some cookbook style examples for using PowerShell to explore your Tableau workbooks.
 Follow along, this is going to be fun!"
 ---